Folio Corporation

-Folio Corporation (founded 1987) was an American software company that published books related to CD-ROMs.
+Folio Corporation (founded 1987) was an American software company that published information databases and related viewing and indexing software.
+These information databases were available on multiple formats including floppy disks, CD-ROMs and servers.
+The technology was eventually bought by Rocket Software, which continues to market it as Rocket Folio/NXT.

 History

+Foundation and early years

-The first product released was NFolio 1.2, being shipped in September 1988 as part of Novell NetWare.
-Users that typed "help" at any DOS prompt on a Novell network were presented with the online NetWare manuals in the Folio Infobase format.
-Over the years, Folio continued to spread as part of Novell's NetWare, to an estimated 25 million desktops.
+Folio Corporation was founded in 1987 by Curt Allen and Brad Pelo.
+The company's first product was NFolio 1.2, released in September 1988 as part of Novell NetWare.
+Users could access the online NetWare manuals in the Folio Infobase format by typing "help" at any DOS prompt on a Novell network.
+Folio continued to spread as part of Novell's NetWare, reaching an estimated 25 million users.

-NFolio allowed users to view information received from multiple sources, add personal notes to that information, as well as create a personal "infobase" (information database) that could be shared and easily used by others.
-NFolio also allowed fast indexing using a feature that automatically indexed every word in an "infobase".
+NFolio allowed users to view information received from multiple sources, add personal notes, and create personal "infobases" (information databases) that could be shared and used by others.
+Every word in these "infobases" was automatically indexed to enable fast searching.
 With the release of version 2 of NFolio in March 1989, NFolio was renamed to Folio Views 1.0.

-In March 1990, Folio released Folio Views 1.3 with a new feature named Folio Legal Views that allowed creation and indexing of legal dispositions and other legal documents, using what was called "DepoPrep".

-In July 1990, Folio released Folio Views 2.0 with 100 new features, including new types of hypertext links, "hyperlinks", within a single document and across several documents, and links to external applications, graphics, sounds, and animation.
+In March 1990, Folio released Folio Views 1.3 added support for legal dispositions and other legal documents.
+In July 1990, Folio released Folio Views 2.0 which supported hypertext links and external applications, graphics, sounds, and animation.

-It was in 1990 that Paul Brent Allen and Dan Taggart, two graduates of BYU, created Infobases, Inc., and began offering LDS Church publications on computer floppy disks.
-They chose to use Folio Views as their infobase indexing and presentation technology, since Allen was familiar with it, having worked at Folio Corporation since that company's founding in 1987.
-Folio was co-founded by Allen's brother Curt Allen, and by his brother-in-law Brad Pelo.
+In 1990, Paul Brent Allen and Dan Taggart, two graduates of Brigham Young University, created Infobases, Inc., and began offering LDS Church publications on computer floppy disks, using Folio Views for their infobase indexing and presentation technology.
+Allen had worked at Folio Corporation since its founding, and his brother Curt was the co-founder of Folio.